High Holy Days

 MEMBER TICKETS

-Tickets for the High Holy Days will be mailed to your home the week of August 14.
+Tickets for the High Holy Days will be mailed to your home the week of August 25.
 Tickets are complimentary with Temple Sinai membership for all members listed on your account.
-Members must be current on their dues commitment by Erev Rosh Hashana (Friday, September 15) to be able to use them.
+Members must be current on their dues commitment by Erev Rosh HaShanah (Monday, September 22) to be able to use them.

 BRING YOUR TICKETS TO SERVICES